Stephen Vincent (dancer): Professional dancing career

 In 2006, Vincent joined the touring dance company Burn the Floor.
 He has toured annually with the company all over the world including Australia, South Africa, Asia and North America.

 In 2018 and 2019, Vincent joined Strictly Come Dancing professional, Giovanni Pernice as a dancer on his solo tour.

 Dancing with the Stars

 In November 2019, it was confirmed that Vincent would be joining the cast of the Irish series of Dancing with the Stars as a professional dancer.
 He partnered Love Island contestant, Yewande Biala.
 They were the first couple to be eliminated from the competition.

 In 2022, Vincent partnered with Irish Paralympic gold medal-winning swimmer, Ellen Keane.
 They reached the final, finishing as runners-up behind Nina Carberry & Pasquale La Rocca, alongside Jordan Conroy & Salome Chachua and Erica-Cody & Denys Samson.

 In 2023, Vincent partnered with former state pathologist, Dr. Marie Cassidy.
 They were the second couple to be eliminated from the competition.

+In 2024, Vincent partnered with author and Miss World 2003, Rosanna Davison.
+They were the fifth couple to be eliminated from the competition after losing their dance-off to Katja Mia & Ervinas Merfeldas.

+In 2025, Vincent partnered with stand-up comedian and podcaster, Gearóid Farrelly.